ethereum-oasis-op/baseline/examples/bri-3/docs/zeroKnowledge/circuits/ecdsaSignatureCircuit.md

 **NOTE**

-> Follow this document in case you DO NOT need ECDSA signature verification in your circuit.
+> Follow this document in case you need ECDSA signature verification in your circuit.
-> If you need ECDSA signature verification, follow the instructions in `ecdsaSignatureCircuit.md` instead.
+> If you DO NOT need signature verification, follow the instructions in `snarkjs.md` instead.

-# Snarkjs Circuit
+# ECDSA Signature Circuit

+In case you want to add ECDSA signature verification to your circom circuits, follow these instructions instead of the `snarkjs.md` document.
 This document describes the setup and process for generating zero-knowledge proofs using snarkjs.
 The circuits are written and compiled using [Circom](https://docs.circom.io/getting-started/installation/).
 Then, the [snarkjs](https://github.com/iden3/snarkjs) library is used to generate proofs from these compiled circuits.

 > **Note**
 >